Clarkcj12/mumble/README.md

 ## Changelog

+*1.7.4 - Added Discord About, and Versioning Bump *1.7.3 - Added Discord Support
 *1.7.2 - Changed from http:// to https:// in the download link for Mumble & Updated Spigot API.

 ## Configuration